Coherence Theory

 Ticks

-Formal: Repeatable reference pokes.
+A repeatable reference event used to measure time.
 A deploy cycle is a tick.
 A sprint is a tick.
-Time is always measured relative to some pattern's regular behavior — there is no global clock, only mutual tick-counting between patterns.
+There is no universal clock — only mutual tick-counting between patterns.

 Coherence (CL)

-Plain: How well a pattern holds together under stress.
-High coherence means robust.
+How well a pattern holds together under stress.
+High coherence means robust — solves its problem reliably across edge cases, user types, and environmental changes.
 Low coherence means fragile.

-Formal: The degree to which a pattern preserves its defining regularities under worst-case pokes.
-A product with high CL solves its problem reliably across edge cases, user types, and environmental changes.
+The degree to which a pattern preserves its defining regularities under worst-case pokes.

 Budgets

-Plain: The costs of staying alive.
+The costs of staying alive.
 Every pattern pays to persist, and the costs come in exactly three independent dimensions.

-Formal: Three independent, orthogonal costs derived from discrete Hodge decomposition on the contact graph.
 Why exactly three?
 Fewer cannot stabilize open systems.
 More would contradict finiteness.
 This is a mathematical theorem, not an assumption.

+Three independent, orthogonal costs derived from discrete Hodge decomposition on the contact graph.

 BudgetMeasuresMinimized By